 Your First Alert to a very complex and ever changing weekend winter storm forecast

 MEMPHIS, Tenn.
-(WMC) - A major winter storm is forming in the Plains tonight and will impact much of the nation and the Mid-South this weekend.
+(WMC) - A major winter storm has formed in the Plains that will impact much of the nation and the Mid-South this weekend.
 Forecast models have been changing with every update as they hone in on snow potential and amounts in our area.
-Here’s the latest update from the First Alert Weather Team.

-TONIGHT: Cloudy with a slight chance of rain, an East wind at 5 to 10 MPH, and overnight lows in the low to mid 40s.
+A Winter Storm Watch is in effect for a large portion of the Mid-South late Saturday into Sunday.

 SUNDAY: Snow is likely during the early morning with clouds gradually clearing during the afternoon along with high temperatures only in the mid 30s and falling into the mid to upper 20s overnight.